 (1) register with and provide documentation to the Student Disability Resource Center; and

 (2) bring a letter to the instructor indicating the need for accommodation and what type.
-This should be done during the first week of class.

 This syllabus and other class materials are available in alternative format upon request.